Wint3rmute/arch-linux-on-kindle/readme.md

 # ICMP.
 Allow only responses to local connections
 -A INPUT -p icmp -m state --state RELATED,ESTABLISHED -j ACCEPT

-# The line from the tutorial guy
+# The line from the Arch tutorial you have to append
 -A INPUT -i wlan0 -j ACCEPT
 COMMIT
 ```